mRiston/zabbix_template_RapidRecoveryCore/README.md

 By utilizing the standard Quest .MIB file that is included with RR instances, we will use SNMPv1 to query date from the server.
 Use the standard `{$SNMP_COMMUNITY}` for authentication to the device.

 NOTE: By default, SNMP handling on RapidRecovery Cores is disabled.
 This must be enabled, and ports *<sub>(Default UDP/8161)</sub>* opened on the firewall.

+## Known Issues
+  - The Web Scenario that is included with the template does not authenticate properly.
+A simple requirement for the scenario at this point is simply to expect a 401 Unauth.
+Not ideal, therefore no triggers are configured for the canned Web Scenario.